-Dress Code Deviations.
-Students may deviate from the dress code for clinic practicum due to weather and/or physical requirements of the setting.
-The clinical preceptor of that experience will provide dress code requirement modifications, as appropriate.
+Dress Code Variations.
+Variations from the dress code for clinic practicum due to weather and/or physical requirements of the setting will be communicated to students as these situations arise.
+The preceptor for that experience will provide dress code requirement modifications, as appropriate.

-Tattoos and Facial Piercings.
-Tattoos and facial piercings may be requested to be covered and/or removed if they interfere with the delivery of clinical services (e.g., tattoos that are distracting to the patient, or a piercing that interferes with modeling of speech sounds).
-This is up to the discretion of the clinical preceptor.
+Requests to cover tattoos and/or remove facial piercings may be made if they interfere with the delivery of clinical services (e.g., tattoos that are distracting to the patient, or a piercing that interferes with modeling of speech sounds).
+This is up to the discretion of the preceptor.